jbyrdrh/crowdstrike-install-example/README.md

 **jbyrdrh note**: The `crowdstrike.falcon.falcon_configure` role is not needed for the Windows and Mac installations, only Linux.

-**jbyrdrh Windows note**: In the Ansible Automation Controller UI, it is important to note that you cannot set the winrm connection details for the Windows client at the Job Template level.
-Instead, it should be set at the **host group level** that you create for your Windows managed nodes.
-If you set the credentails at the job template, then **both** hosts will try to use those credentials (Windows client *and* the controller localhost, the latter of which does not use winrm).
+**jbyrdrh Windows note**: In the Ansible Automation Controller UI, it is important to note that you cannot set the winrm connection details for your Windows clients at the Job Template level.
+Instead, they should be configured at the **group level**.
+If you set the credentials in the Job Template, then **both** Windows and Linux hosts will try to use the winrm connection details, the latter of which does not use winrm.